zifornd/metaBP/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-* `GenomeBinning/QC/`
+* `Intermediate_Outputs/Binning/`
-    * `busco_summary.tsv`: A summary table of the BUSCO results, with % of marker genes found.
+    * `[assembler]-[trimmer]-busco_summary.tsv`: A summary table of the BUSCO results, with % of marker genes found.
 If run in automated lineage selection mode, both the results for the selected domain and for the selected more specific lineage will be given, if available.

 </details>